m1nka/blog/_pages/about.md

 ## About this blog

-This blog is hosted on Oracle Cloud free tier (in combination with Cloudflare DNS and CDN).
+This blog is hosted completely for free on [Oracle Cloud free tier](https://www.oracle.com/cloud/free/) (in combination with [Cloudflare](https://www.cloudflare.com/) DNS and CDN).
 See an overview of the architecture below.

 ![](/images/pages/personal-blog-architecture.png)

+The blog is based on the static-site generator Jekyll.
+[Netlify CMS](https://www.netlifycms.org/) is used to manage the blog content.
+Netlify CMS commits all changes to a Git repository hosted by Github.
+There are Github action pipelines in place, which build the page using Jekyll and use `scp` to copy the static files to the webserver.